 Cam in the Classroom

-Please note: teachers and classes do not need to set a scheduled session to participate in the moderated discussion.
-Classrooms are always more than welcome to submit questions on the discussion when moderators are present – we suggest that you identify your class by the teacher’s or school’s name [E.g., “Mrs. Matheson’s 4th grade class” or “6th Grade students at Copeland Middle School, NJ”].
+Please note: Teachers and classes do not need to schedule a session to participate in the moderated discussion!
+Classrooms are always welcome to submit questions on the discussion when moderators are present – we suggest that you identify your class by the teacher’s or school’s name [E.g., “Mrs. Matheson’s 4th-grade class” or “6th Grade students at Copeland Middle School, NJ”].

 Caring for Critters

 Adopt an education animal for your classroom and receive a sponsorship package as well as regular email updates on your animal throughout the school year.
-Academic-year sponsorships are available; these include additional updates on Critter Cam events and other animal-specific information upon request.
+Academic-year sponsorships are available; these include additional updates on Critter Cam events, a lesson plan that corresponds to the selected animal species, and other animal-specific information upon request.